mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Target database path which to set the prioity value.
+param **`path`** - Target database path which to set the priority value.

 param **`priority`** - The priority value.

-return - **`Boolean`** type status indicates the success of operation.
+return - **`Boolean`** type status indicates the success of the operation.

-This allows us to set priority to any node other than priority that set through setJSON, pushJSON, updateNode and updateNodeSilent functions.
+This allows us to set priority to any node other than a priority that set through setJSON, pushJSON, updateNode and updateNodeSilent functions.

 The returned priority value from server can read from function [FirebaseData object].priority().